Orange Bird of Paradise

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

-Strelitzia reginae Banks is the correct and accepted name for this plant.
+Strelitzia reginae Banks is the accepted name for this plant.
 The genus and species were both named by Joseph Banks on an engraving to be used in William Aiton’s first edition of Hortus Kewensis in 1789.
 Before Mr. Aiton’s book could be published, Mr. Banks was distributing copies of the plates in 1788.
 Therefore, Joseph Banks got the credit for naming the genus and this species even though it was not described until Hortus Kewensis was published by William Aiton in 1789.
 So, Strelitzia Banks and Strelitzia reginae Banks are the accepted names, Strelitzia Aiton and Strelitzia reginae Aiton are isonyms.
 Anyway, the genus was named by Joseph Banks after Queen Charlotte (Sophia Charlotte of Mecklenburg-Strelitz), wife of King George III.
 She was an amateur botanist and helped expand Kew Gardens.
 You can read more about this story (although not complete) in an article written in the Kew Bulletin (Vol. 66: 475-477) by David J. Mabberley by clicking HERE.

 *Although the article indicates that Mr. Banks named the genus Strelitzia after the Queen, Mecklenburg-Strelitz was her birthplace.
 Many websites say the species was named after her birthplace and not the queen.